 Francophone, Italian, and Germanic Studies

-Welcome to the Graduate Group in French, Italian and Germanic Studies, which houses distinct graduate programs in these three areas and brings together a shared, interdisciplinary commitment to literary and cultural studies.
+Welcome to the Graduate Group in Francophone, Italian and Germanic Studies, which houses distinct graduate programs in these three areas and brings together a shared, interdisciplinary commitment to literary and cultural studies.
 Please see below for details on each of these programs.
 Competence in more than one of these languages is by no means required, but applicants interested in dual-track studies are also encouraged to apply.
 All admitted students are awarded full financial support through the School of Arts & Sciences, including summer funding.
-Interested applicants are encouraged to be in contact with Eva Del Soldato, Graduate Chair, at email@example.com.
+Interested applicants are encouraged to be in contact with Eva Del Soldato, Graduate Chair, at firstname.lastname@example.org.
 Read more >